 1. Does an ESOP announcement equate to gains on ESOPs?
-Or does it provide a certainty of making gains in future?
+Or does it provide a certainty of making gains in the future?

 An ESOP announcement is merely a positive announcement by the company to reward the employees through ESOPs.
 The actual gains materialize only after the following stages are crossed:

-- The employee meets the conditions of vesting;
+- The employee meets the conditions of vesting

-- The shares are ultimately sold.
+- Shares are ultimately liquidated

 2. Is it mandatory to exercise ESOPs?